 You’ll have no problem finding something to eat at Tegel airport, with several casual restaurants, cafes, and bars.
 Opt for traditional German fare and beer or go for something lighter at the bakeries and vegan-friendly cafes.
 International chains include Burger King, Illy Bar, and Starbucks.
 Note that more eateries are located pre-Security; none are open 24-hours.

 Spend some time in the comfort of an airport lounge.
 A couple lounges offer access to travellers, regardless of airline or class of service.
-Pre-purchase a single-use pass online or opt into a lounge membership program, like Priority Pass, for entry.
+Pre-purchase a single-use pass online or opt into a lounge membership program for entry.
 See our Berlin Tegel Airport Guide for lounge locations and amenities.

 There are enough shops here to help you pass the time, but not so many that you’ll get lost.
 Expect airport staples like pharmacies, newsstands, and stores selling last-minute necessities, a decent Duty-Free store, and fashion brands like Hugo Boss, Espirit, and Wolford.

 Berlin Tegel Airport is only 8 km from Mitte in the heart of the city, so it’s easy to do some exploring.
 As long as you’ve got at least 5 or 6 hours, you can get some fresh air, stretch your legs, and take in an attraction or two.